-Megaphone Community members will have the opportunity to ask BIG QUESTIONS about writing and publishing from high-profile names in children’s publishing, 3-4 times a month.
+Megaphone Community members will have the opportunity to ask BIG QUESTIONS about writing and publishing from high-profile names in children’s publishing.

 All eligible applicants to the Megaphone Mentoring Programme are invited to join the Megaphone Community online, free of charge.